Sayan-404/pokerEconomics/README.md

 ## Disclaimer

-This repository is part of an ongoing academic research project.
+This repository is part of an academic research project.
 The source code for [PokerHandEvaluator](https://github.com/HenryRLee/PokerHandEvaluator) used in this repository is governed by its respective license.
-All rights are reserved for the remaining source code.

 ---